baruch112233/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '8-James_Bond' script sets the permission to the file hello in such a way that the the owner and group have no permissions, and other users have all the permissions
-The '9-John_Doe' script sets the mode of the file to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello The '10-mirror_permissions' script sets the mode of the file hello the same as olleh’s mode
+The '9-John_Doe' script sets the mode of the file to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello The '10-mirror_permissions' script sets the mode of the file hello the same as olleh’s mode The '11-directories_permissions' adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without changing regular files